smart-edge-open/edgeapps/applications/eis-experience-kit/README.md

 password:`admin@123`

 **Note**:
-Open Web Visualizer on google chrome browser, if Your connection is not private show, select Advanced option and proceed to.
+Open Web Visualizer on google chrome browser, if connection is not private show, select Advanced option and proceed to.

 ## Removal